 Posted by: Feet Banks

 Here’s a confession—with over 20 years of skiing on Whistler Blackcomb I’ve never done a Fresh Tracks breakfast.
-I always thought it was just a tourist thing, something designed to fleece people out of an extra 17 bucks.
+I always thought it was just a tourist thing, something designed to fleece people out of an extra couple of dollars.
 Then last weekend, with 35 cm of fresh snow in the alpine and some hard-charging friends up from Vancouver, I bought the ticket and took the ride.

 Here’s how it works—the first 650 people with a Fresh Tracks ticket that line up at the Whistler Village Gondola get to upload an hour before the rest of the world.
 Up top, those early risers are served a buffet breakfast in the Roundhouse lodge while waiting for ski patrol to give the all clear.
 The moment the general public starts uploading in the valley the Fresh Trackers start riding from the top… on a totally empty, untracked mountain.